Discover the Great Outdoors: 27 Epic Road Trips From Tulsa

 18. Mount Magazine State Park

-Mount Magazine is home to the tallest mountain in Arkansas – Signal Hill.
-Signal Hill is at an elevation of 2,753 feet.
-Plan an easy road trip from Tulsa into the Ouachita Mountains of western Arkansas to go camping and hiking.
+Mount Magazine is home to the tallest mountain in Arkansas, Signal Hill, at an elevation of 2,753 feet.
+To go camping and hiking, plan an easy road trip from Tulsa into the Ouachita Mountains of western Arkansas.

-If camping isn’t your thing, check out the lodge at Mount Magazine.
-Visit during the fall for an impressive fall foliage display of the Ouachita Mountains in western Arkansas.
+If camping isn’t your thing, check out the Lodge at Mount Magazine.

-There are many wonderful things to do at Mount Magazine, including catching a sunrise at sunrise point, a sunset at Cameron Bluff Lookout, taking pictures, hiking, camping, and enjoying the scenic drives.
+There are many wonderful things to do at Mount Magazine, including catching a sunrise at Sunrise Point, a sunset at Cameron Bluff, taking pictures, hiking, camping, and enjoying scenic drives.

 19. Buffalo National River